GarySimons/One-Milestone-Project/README.md

 ---

-## User Story
-As a customer, I want to be able to buy some flowers simply and quickly.

-I also want to straight away feel as if I can trust this site to give me the service i want, and it's in my price range.

----

 ## Overview
 Wild Bunch is a (fictious) high-end florist based in Soho, central London.
 I wanted to create a strong visual brand for them using beautiful imagery and an upmarket feel.